Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/meadowmight/rules/_index.md

 {{% rules-block id="setup" heading="Setup" icon="setup" icontint="purple" %}}

-Each player picks one color and gets all tiles showing that sheep: their **Sheeple**.
+Each player picks one color and gets all 5 tiles showing that sheep: their **Sheeple**.
 Take all unused Sheeple out of the deck.

-Shuffle the deck and deal each player 4 tiles.
+Shuffle the deck and deal each player 3 tiles.
+(Each player should hold 8 tiles in total.)

 Finally, place a random tile (faceup) on the table.

 {{% /rules-block %}}